 The real question is… should you even have a junk drawer?

-If there is anything that all of this de-cluttering at my home in 2012 has taught me- it is to stop KEEPING the CLUTTER!
-Find temporary homes for it if you need to, (just until you have time to deal with it)…. but do not store it permanently!
+If there is anything that I've learned over the years of de-cluttering at my home- it is to stop KEEPING the CLUTTER!
+Find temporary homes for it if you need to, (just until you have time to deal with it), but do not plan to store clutter permanently!

 Every drawer should have a purpose and every item a destination

 So let's stop calling it a “junk drawer” right now, and let's start giving each drawer a true purpose.
-Maybe one holds tools and other small items used to fix things around the home quickly…. and maybe another holds paper and pencils and things you need to take and write notes.
-Perhaps a third holds flashlights and batteries, chargers, and small electronics.
+Maybe one holds tools and other small items used to fix things around the home quickly, and maybe another holds paper and pencils and things you need to take and write notes.
+Perhaps a third drawer holds flashlights and batteries, chargers, and small electronics.

-Step 1: Empty and Clean the Drawer
+Step 1 to Organize a Junk Drawer: Empty and Clean the Drawer

 Step 2: Decide what to keep and what to purge

 I believe that we save far more things for “just in case” reasons than we ever really need to.
 My husband, however, would disagree.
-And since he is the Mr Fixer around here…. his opinion counts more!
-(And as you will see below, every one of the items I made fun of above… ended up being returned to our drawer).
+And since he is the Mr. Fixer around here- his opinion counts more!
+(And as you will see below, every one of the items I made fun of above, ended up being returned to our drawer).

 Step 3: Sort by Category and Containerize

 But for a frugal container, just use an old shoebox or even the shoebox lid.
 Anything that will keep like items together and will prevent everything from sliding back and forth when you open and close the drawer!

-Now that you are organized and containerized… neatly store it all back in the drawer.
+Now that you are organized and containerized, neatly store it all back in the drawer.
 Doesn't that just look and feel SO much better?